cockroachdb/docs/v21.1/install-client-drivers.md

 ---
-title: Install a Client Library
+title: Install a Driver or ORM Framework
-summary: CockroachDB supports the PostgreSQL wire protocol, so you can use any available PostgreSQL client drivers.
+summary: CockroachDB supports both native drivers and the PostgreSQL wire protocol, so you can use most available PostgreSQL client drivers and ORM frameworks.
 toc: true
 ---

-CockroachDB supports the PostgreSQL wire protocol, so most available PostgreSQL client drivers and ORMs should work with CockroachDB.
+CockroachDB supports both native drivers and the PostgreSQL wire protocol, so most available PostgreSQL client drivers and ORM frameworks should work with CockroachDB.
 Choose a language for supported clients and installation steps.
 After you install a client library, you can [connect to the database](connect-to-the-database.html).

 {{site.data.alerts.callout_info}}
-Applications may encounter incompatibilities when using advanced or obscure features of a driver or ORM with **beta-level** support.
+Applications may encounter incompatibilities when using advanced or obscure features of a driver or ORM framework with **beta-level** support.
 If you encounter problems, please [open an issue](https://github.com/cockroachdb/cockroach/issues/new) with details to help us make progress toward full support.
 {{site.data.alerts.end}}

 <div class="filters clearfix">